-Reuben and Tessa teach FREE continuing education classes to real estate agents at their offices and currently have five different courses that have been approved by the Minnesota Department of Commerce.
-Click this link to see upcoming classes
+Reuben and Tessa teach FREE continuing education classes to real estate agents at their offices.
+We have five awesome courses that have been approved by the Minnesota Department of Commerce, both live and in webinar format.

 This class covers some of the most common home inspection defects and clarifies whether these are a big deal or a small deal.

 - Negotiations after the inspection

 - What’s the big deal about a cracked heat exchanger?

 - What’s the concern with the double tapped circuit breakers, really?

 - How to spot a buried fuel oil tank